 Using quotation marks correctly requires practice.
 Keep these rules nearby and check them when you want to use quotation marks.

-Copy the following sentences into your notebook, adding quotation marks where necessary.
+Type the following sentences, adding quotation marks where necessary.
 Check the rules above as you work.
-If the sentence does not need any quotation marks, write “Correct.”

 - Yasmin said, Let’s go out to eat.